-The Data Availability and Transparency Bill (DAT Bill) has been developed using a ‘privacy-by-design’ approach, which means that data privacy and security has been considered at every stage of the development of the legislation.
+The Data Availability and Transparency Act 2022 (DATA) Scheme was developed using a ‘privacy-by-design’ approach, which means that data privacy and security was considered at every stage of the development of the legislation.

-- enforcement-related purposes, such as law enforcement investigations and operations
+- an enforcement-related purpose, such as law enforcement investigations, or

-If a data custodian, who is a federal government agency, chooses to share data that contains personal information, the data custodian must seek consent from those the personal information is about unless it is unreasonable or impracticable to do so.
+If a data custodian, who must be a federal government agency, decides to share data that includes personal information, the data custodian must seek consent from those the personal information is about unless it is unreasonable or impracticable to do so.

-The DAT Bill will operate alongside existing requirements for the collection, storage, integration and management of data, including the:
+The DATA Scheme operates alongside existing requirements for the collection, storage, integration and management of data, including the:

-- Archives Act 1983 and National Archives of Australia information management standards.
+- Archives Act 1983 and National Archives of Australia information management standard, and

 - Protective Security Policy Framework requirements relating to the release of classified information.

-The DAT Bill supports co-operation between the National Data Commissioner and privacy regulators.
+The DATA Scheme supports co-operation between the National Data Commissioner and privacy regulators.